Final Distance: Background

-During their four-year career since their 1998 debut with their single "Automatic", Utada's status as a Japanese singer and producer was enormous and had benefited with strong sales around Japan.
+During Utada's four-year career since their 1998 debut with the single "Automatic", they had become a prominent Japanese singer and producer and had experienced strong sales across Japan.
 Their first two singles since their debut; "Automatic" and "Movin' On Without You" sold over one million units in Japan, with the first selling over two million.
-The parent album First Love eventually became the highest selling Japanese album of all time, exceeding sales of more than 7.6 million units in Japan and was certified octuple platinum by the Recording Industry Association of Japan (RIAJ) for shipments of eight million units; the album eventually sold an additional three million worldwide, totaling to 10 million sales.
-By the end of the year, Utada was rank number 5 on a Japanese radio station Tokio Hot 100 Airplay's Top 100 Artists of the 20th Century by the station and its listeners.
+The parent album First Love eventually became the highest selling Japanese album of all time, exceeding sales of more than 8.7 million units in Japan and was certified octuple platinum by the Recording Industry Association of Japan (RIAJ) for shipments of eight million units; eventually selling 9.91 million copies worldwide.
+By the end of the year, Utada was ranked number five on a Japanese radio station Tokio Hot 100 Airplay's Top 100 Artists of the 20th Century by the station and its listeners.

-After having a two-year break from the public, their second studio album Distance (2001) became another success and sold over four million units in Japan.
+After having a two-year break from the public, Utada's second studio album Distance (2001) became another success, selling over four million units in Japan.
 The album was backed by the singles "Addicted to You", "Wait & See (Risk)", "For You" / "Time Limit" and "Can You Keep a Secret?", with nearly all the singles achieving over one million sales in Japan.
-On that album, they recorded "Distance" which contained the same lyrical content as "Final Distance" but the arrangement was handled by Utada and Japanese composer Kei Kawano.
+On that album, Utada recorded "Distance", which contained the same lyrical content as "Final Distance", the arrangement was handled by Utada and Japanese composer Kei Kawano.

 Conception and composition

-"Final Distance" was written, co-composed and co-produced by Utada themself, which they have done since their debut.
+"Final Distance" was written, co-composed and co-produced by Utada.
 The song was co-composed and co-produced by their father Teruzane Utada and long-time collaborator Akira Miyake.
 Utada recorded the track at Studio Terra and Bunkamura Studio in Tokyo, Japan.
 "Final Distance" features several instrument pieces including strings arranged by Saito Neko and played by Great Eida, acoustic piano by Kawano Kei, synthesizers by Tsunemi Kazuhide and other instrument arrangement by Utada.
 Both "Final Distance" and "Distance" feature the same lyrics but arrangement for the latter track was handled by Kawano Kei.
-Utada had begun work on their third studio album Deep River in 2001, but Utada discovered a benign ovarian tumor and thus delayed the album to undertake surgery to remove it.
-They had managed to re-record and finish the track in time.
+Utada had begun work on their third studio album Deep River in 2001, but the album was delayed to allow for a benign ovarian tumor to be surgically removed.
+Following recovery, Utada managed to re-record and finish the track in time to include it on the album.